brunoliratm/PixyRange/README.md

 - Responsive and optimized for different devices.

 :hourglass_flowing_sand: In Progress
-- [ ] Implementation of dark mode
+- [x] Implementation of dark mode
-- [ ] Implementation of language selection
+- [x] Implementation of language selection
-- [ ] add acessibility tooltips
 - [ ] add responsivity to app

 ## Installation